abdurrehman11/google-analytics-customer-revenue-prediciton/README.md

 ### Usage

 * Open `Anaconda Prompt`.
 * Type `jupyter notebook` in Anaconda Prompt.
-This will open up Jupyter Notebook in your browser at    http://localhost:8888/tree#notebooks.
+This will open up Jupyter Notebook in your browser at    `http://localhost:8888/tree#notebooks`.
 * Upload notebook from your clone repo in Jupyter Notebook by using `upload` button.
 * Open that notebook.
 * To run individual cell, goto that cell and type `Ctrl + Enter`.
-* To run all cells simultaneously, goto Cell -> Run All.
+* To run all cells simultaneously, goto `Cell -> Run All`.

 ### Extending this